choderalab/antibody-mutations/README.md

 * data/4jhw/4jhw_noloop.pdb - deleted residues that are not present in 5udc, 4jha, 5k6f
 * data/4jhw/4jhw_noloop_seqressplit.pdb - split chain in SEQRES near missing loop that will not be added back in
 * data/4jhw/4jhw_splitchain.pdb - F protein chain split into two chains
-* data/4jhw/4jhw_splitchain_capped.pdb - chains capped using PDBFixer
+* data/4jhw/4jhw_splitchain_capped.pdb - terminal atoms added to ends of chains using PDBFixer
 * data/4jhw/4jhw_clean.pdb — missing residues not in long (> 10 residues) terminal fragments added back in
 ### Example
 4jhw
 * Load 4jhw.pdb into edit_seqres.ipynb to delete residues and split chain in the SEQRES near missing loop that will not be added back in.
 Write this to 4jhw_noloop.pdb (after deleting residues), then 4jhw_noloop_seqressplit.pdb.
-* Load 4jhw.pdb into split_chain_and_cap.ipynb.
+* Load 4jhw.pdb into split_chain.ipynb.
 Use the split_chain function to save topology and positions with chain split to 4jhw_splitchain.pdb.
 Then use the cap_chain function to save topology and positions with missing terminal atoms added to 4jhw_splitchain_capped.pdb.
 * Manually copy the SEQRES from 4jhw_noloop_seqressplit.pdb to the top of 4jhw_splitchain_capped.pdb.
 * Load 4jhw_splitchain_capped.pdb into clean_pdb.ipynb.
 Follow PDBFixer protocol (findMissingResidues(), remove terminal missing fragments from fixer.missingResidues, findNonStandardResidues(), removeHeterogens, findMissingAtoms(), addMissingAtoms()).
 Write to 4jhw_clean.pdb.
 ### Instructions for 5k6f